florianschafer/frogspawn/README.md

 Using the default affiliation metric, the vertex score is computed as the fraction of the intra-cluster weight of the vertex (also counting descendant clusters) compared to its global weight.

-Note that the affiliation and similarity settings are always guaranteed to be satisfied: Any cluster will only contain vertices whose intra-cluster score satisfies at least the min affiliation criterion.
+Note that all affiliation and similarity settings are always guaranteed to be satisfied: Any cluster will only contain vertices whose intra-cluster score satisfies at least the min affiliation criterion.

 For further details and additional options, please refer to the javadocs.

-#### Start the Clustering
+#### Starting the clustering process

 The following method will start the actual clustering and return the root node of the resulting cluster tree: